 Yes, Apple allows you to trade in multiple devices all of which can go towards the cost of a new one.

-Trade in Apple products at Apple resellers and tech retailers
+Trade in Apple products at other resellers

 All follow a similar process to that of Apple, with quotes being offered in lieu all the devices meeting the conditions described.
 Of course, there is also eBay and other auction sites where you can potentially earn more but run the risk of dealing with private individuals rather than recognised companies.